-The technical assistance guided them through their initial calls, what to say and even what not to say, to firmly secure that continuity of mutual relationship…
+The technical assistance guided them through their initial calls, what to say, and even what not to say, to firmly secure their continuity of mutual relationship.

-This personal connection is also the foundation for framing collective clergy connections and the civic sectors’ leader’s collective clergy engagement through models of “coffees with clergy” and “Congregation Based Constituent Engagement” (CBCE).
+This personal connection is the foundation for framing collective clergy connections and the Civic Sectors’ leader’s collective clergy engagement through models of “coffees with clergy” and “Congregation Based Constituent Engagement” (CBCE).

-There is a parallel curriculum, “Civic Sectors’ Leaders Religion Sector Social Capital,” which utilizes “A Local Official’s Guide to Working with Clergy and Congregations.” …which I authored for the California Institute for Local Government.
+There is a parallel curriculum, “Civic Sectors’ Leaders Religion Sector Social Capital (CSLRSSC),” which utilizes “A Local Official’s Guide to Working with Clergy and Congregations.” which I authored for the California Institute for Local Government.

-For two decades, I have experienced the positive outcomes of conversations based on Multi-Faith Awareness within government, education, health services, business, and religion.
+For two decades, I have experienced the positive outcomes of conversations based on Multi-Faith Awareness within all Sectors – government, education, health services, business, and religion.

 In those situations, with an individual who was at a loss as to how to have a discussion on religion, it reflected issues of attitude, knowledge, and language.
-In every case, their personal capacity and the collective value of the discourse shifted 180 degrees … Their personal comfort, knowledge and contribution extended further as they shared in collaborative efforts with colleagues and with their institution staff.
+In every case, their personal capacity and the collective value of the discourse shifted 180 degrees.
+Their personal comfort, knowledge and contribution extended further as they shared in collaborative efforts with colleagues and with institution staff.

-I look forward to exploring how you can benefit from enhancing the scope of (a) awareness of Religion Diversity and (b) incorporating the Religion Sector in your Cross Sector Collaboration…
+I look forward to exploring how you can benefit from enhancing the scope of (a) multi-faith awareness, and (b) incorporating the Religion Sector to achieve the true Cross Sector Collaboration.

 Rabbi Jay Miller Religion Sector 3.0